DBC-SF/mentorship-wiki/README.md

 2. Review the code in green, which indicates the changes that were made by the student to the file.
 Code in white was provided to them as part of the challenge.
 3. Leave a comment in-line by clicking on the plus sign of the line in question and filling out the comment box.
 4. When finished, click on the "Conversations" link and fill out a final summary comment ("Good job", "Here's a resource you may find useful", etc).
 Click "Close and Comment".

-#### Removal from the program:
-Mentors are expected to uphold the three agreements and location specific rules at all times.
-Failure to do so will result in removal from the program.

-Mentors are expected to work at least 5 hours a month to remain active in the program.
-Mentors working less than this will be contacted and asked to increase their hours or to retire from the program if they do not wish to work the minimum.
-Retired mentors can re-apply to the program at a later time.

 ### FAQ